nvnhat95/EAs-attack-CNNs/README.md

 This project takes into to account that values of pixels in the image must be intergers.
 The results are promising.

 For the use of attackings, please refer to notebook files

+Edit: As suggestion of our professor, there is works that also tried our approach about CMA-ES